GiuliaSolinas/gsolinas/content/project/internal-project2/index.md

   name: Follow
   url: https://twitter.com/GiuliaSolinas1
 slides: example
-summary: Coordination in organizations is longstanding issue.
+summary: Coordination in organizations is a longstanding issue.
 Look into my research to find more info.
 tags:
 - Personal project
 title: Coordination in organizations